Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students in this concentration have a variety of career options.
+Students who pursue this concentration have a variety of career options.
 This degree provides the fundamental coursework necessary for admission into medical, dental, veterinarian, pharmacy or graduate schools or any of the health professions.
-There also are many employment opportunities that can be pursued upon receipt of the BS in this concentration:
+There also are many employment opportunities that can be pursued upon receipt of the Bachelor of Science with this concentration: